Soviet submarine K-43: Service in the Indian Navy

 The submarine left for India on 5 January 1988 from Vladivostok and was commissioned into the Indian Navy on the same day.
+Captain R. N. Ganesh was the commissioning commanding officer of the boat.
 It passed through the South China Sea and Malacca Strait where it was escorted by an Indian frigate, INS Dunagiri.
 It was constantly tracked by American and Australian P-3 Orion aircraft throughout the journey.
 It arrived at Visakhapatnam on 3 February 1988.
-The submarine was welcomed by the Indian Prime Minister, Rajiv Gandhi, the Defence Minister, K. C. Pant, the Chief of Naval Staff, G. J. Nadkami, and the commander of Eastern Naval Command, Vice Admiral S. C. Chopra, who sailed in the submarine into the sea.
+The submarine was welcomed by the Indian Prime Minister Rajiv Gandhi, the Defence Minister K. C. Pant, the Chief of Naval Staff Jayant Ganpat Nadkarni, and the commander of Eastern Naval Command, Vice Admiral S. C. Chopra, who sailed in the submarine into the sea.

-Chakra took part in the Presidential Fleet Review of 15 February 1989 at Mumbai when it was watched by millions of Indians on television.
+Chakra took part in the President's fleet review of 15 February 1989 at Mumbai when it was watched by millions of Indians on television.
 Transfer of the submarine gained widespread coverage in the international media with Time Magazine calling India an "Awakening Power", while the Washington Post called it an "Oriental Bully".

 Contrary to popular perception, the Chakra was partially manned and control by the Soviet crew, who reportedly did not allow Indians into the missile room and into the reactor compartment despite repeated Indian requests and efforts, and this is believed to be a reason for the termination of the contract after 3 years by India.

 The Chakra served in both the eastern and western fronts during her service.
 As the lease agreement ended, Chakra departed to the Soviet Union from Visakhapatnam on 16 December 1990 and was escorted by INS Savitri throughout its journey.
 It was decommissioned in January 1991.

 For the longer term, the lease of Chakra reportedly helped India gain first-hand experience in handling a nuclear submarine that helped them build the Arihant class of nuclear submarines in 2010s.